skrey/yellow-extensions/features/help/en/troubleshooting.md

 </IfModule>
 ```

-When your website doesn't work, it shows "Datenstrom Yellow requires Apache rewrite module".
-Please check the following steps.
-Add `RewriteBase` to your configuration file, this will fix most Apache web server problems.
-Here's an example for a subfolder:
+Here's a `.htaccess` configuration file for a subfolder:

 ```apache
 <IfModule mod_rewrite.c>